jb753/compflow/docs/about.rst

 * Be as fast as possible, because iterative solutions of these equations are often a bottleneck;
+* Operate on vectors of input data, for scalability;
 * Have a function-oriented interface, with no "ideal gas objects" just to evaluate a formula;
 * Operate on non-dimensional quantities only, the one true vocabulary of fluid